joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 The state of the cache has a large impact on performance.
-Running a small scene in a single engine, in isolation from the actual game engine, possibly without rendering, is a best case scenario that is likely to produce unrealistic performance figures.
+Running a small scene in a single engine, in isolation from the actual game engine, possibly without rendering, is the best case scenario that is likely to produce unrealistic performance figures.
 The same scene in the actual game will probably have lower performance.
 Running PEEL with multiple physics engines at once and rendering enabled already takes